saturnflyer/surrounded/README.md

 ## Create encapsulated environments for your objects.

 Keep the distraction of other features out of your way.
-Focus on just the business logic.
+Write use cases and focus on just the business logic

 ## Usage